nsaccente/kubernetes-notes/kubernetes/tldr.md

 1. We will rely on `kubectl` to interact with the minikube cluster we've spun up.
    Let's use `kubectl run <name-whatever-you-want>`, which provides a way to run a Docker image on our Kubernetes cluster.
-We are pulling version 1.4 of the image at specified link, and telling the container to serve on port 8080.
    ```bash
    kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4 --port=8080
    ```